-First, drive the motorhome onto the scales so that all wheels are on the scales; this provides the gross vehicle weight (GVW) of the vehicle and can be recorded as such.
-The GVW should not exceed the GVWR specified for the vehicle.

-Second, drive the motorhome so that the front wheels are off the scales and only the rear wheels remain on the scales; this provides the total weight of the vehicle, save for the front axle.
-This weight should not exceed the total rating of the axles remaining on the scales.
-The front axle weight is determined by subtracting the weight from the GVW that was obtained in the first step which was performed earlier.
-The result should not exceed the listed front-axle weight rating.
+- 1. Drive the motorhome onto the scales so that all wheels are on the scales; this provides the gross vehicle weight (GVW) of the vehicle and can be recorded as such.
+The GVW must not exceed the GVWR specified for the vehicle. - 2.
+Drive the motorhome so that only the rear wheels remain on the scales; this provides the total weight of the vehicle, save for the front axle.
+This weight must not exceed the total rating of the axles remaining on the scales.
+The front axle weight is determined by subtracting the weight from the GVW that was obtained in the first step.
+The result must not exceed the listed front-axle weight rating.